Importance sampling correction versus standard averages of reversible MCMCs in terms of the asymptotic variance: Pseudo-Marginal and delayed-acceptance MCMC

-We define PM and DA algorithms in the setting of the auxiliary variable framework of §\ref{sec:schemes}, where PM could be the 'particle marginal Metropolis-Hastings' \cite{andrieu-doucet-holenstein}; a DA variant of this algorithm has been implemented e.g. in \cite{golightly-henderson-sherlock,quiroz-tran-villani-kohn,vihola-helske-franks}.
+We define PM and DA type algorithms in the setting of the auxiliary variable framework of Section \ref{sec:schemes}, where PM could be the `particle marginal $\MH$' \cite{andrieu-doucet-holenstein}; a DA type variant of this algorithm has been implemented e.g.~in \cite{golightly-henderson-sherlock,quiroz-tran-villani-kohn,vihola-helske-franks}.
 After defining the corresponding kernels, we then compare the asymptotic variances of PM/DA with IS (Theorem \ref{thm:comparison}).